shaikalthaf4/shaikalthaf4.github.io/_pages/team.md

     <p>Civil, Construction, and Environmental Engineering</p>

-    <p class="education">Ph.D., Civil Engineering, University of Illinois at Urbana-Champaign, 2025<br>
+    <p class="education">Ph.D., Civil Engineering, University of Illinois at Urbana-Champaign (UIUC), 2025<br>
-    M.S., Computer Science, University of Illinois at Urbana-Champaign, 2024<br>
+    M.S., Computer Science, University of Illinois at Urbana-Champaign (UIUC), 2024<br>
-    M.S., Structural Engineering, Indian Institute of Technology Bombay, 2018<br>
+    M.S., Structural Engineering, Indian Institute of Technology Bombay (IITB), 2018<br>
-    B.Tech., Civil Engineering, National Institute of Technology Calicut, 2016</p>
+    B.S., Civil Engineering, National Institute of Technology Calicut (NITC), 2016</p>

-    <p>Dr. Shajihan is an Assistant Professor of Civil, Construction, and Environmental Engineering at San Diego State University where he directs the PRISM Lab (Physics-informed Resilient Infrastructure and Structural Modeling Lab).
-Dr. Shajihan has 10+ years of experience in the research and development of artificial intelligence, computer vision, and deep learning methods for applications in structural engineering.
-He currently serves as the director of the PRISM Lab at SDSU.
-Dr. Shajihan also serves as the PI on several projects including those funded by federal agencies and industry partners.
-Dr. Shajihan has won several awards including best paper awards at major conferences and has published extensively in top-tier journals.</p>
+    <p>Dr. Shajihan is an Assistant Professor of Civil, Construction, and Environmental Engineering at San Diego State University (SDSU) where he directs the PRISM Lab (Physics-informed Resilient Infrastructure and Structural Modeling Lab).
+Dr. Shajihan has 10+ years of research experience in Structural Engineering and in the development of artificial intelligence, computer vision, and deep learning methods for applications in structural condition assessment.
+Dr. Shajihan also holds an Affiliate Faculty appointment in the Computational Science Research Center at SDSU.
+He has collaborated on several projects including those funded by federal agencies and industry partners.
+Dr. Shajihan has won several awards including the prestigious Kinra Fellowship at UIUC, and has published extensively in top-tier journals.</p>

     <div class="team-links">
       <a href="https://scholar.google.com/citations?user=vuTpwf0AAAAJ&hl=en" target="_blank" class="btn btn--small btn--primary">Google Scholar</a>
       <a href="https://linkedin.com/in/shaik-althaf-uiuc/" target="_blank" class="btn btn--small btn--primary">LinkedIn</a>